tlbdk/node-xmlexact/README.md

 ## Generating definitions

-The generator does some guess work to
+The generator does some guess work to generate the definition and might not always find the right types, fx. in case of base64Binary where it could also be a string.

 ``` JavaScript
 let generatedDefinition = xmlExact.generateDefinition(sampleXml);